Updated: May 1

 As mentioned earlier, one of the biggest benefits of a basement foundation is the added space which could even double the square footage of the structure, but it also provides ventilation underneath the house which naturally acts as a cooling mechanism during hot weather.
 One of the biggest drawbacks however is that it is indeed the costliest of the foundation options and with it may come higher maintenance costs along with possible issues related to moisture, mold and even flooding.

 In second place come Pier and Beam Foundations.
-This type of foundation is considered a deep foundation and is an alternative to basement or slab foundation.
+This type of foundation is considered a shallow foundation and is an alternative to basement or slab foundation.
 Basically it props a home up above the ground, leaving a crawl space underneath that is usually around 24’’ off the ground.
 This of course provides certain benefits as these homes are less prone to flooding while also providing easier access to plumbing and electrical lines in case repairs need to be made.

 But how exactly do Pier and Beam foundations work?
 For starters when building a foundation of this type a structural engineer must oversee the building process as a soil analysis is needed to determine that the structure is being built in the right conditions.
 And the foundation in itself consists of brick, stone or concrete piers and wooden beams that support the weight of the home: this means holes are dug or drilled for concrete piers at strategic points around the perimeter and throughout the center of the building.
 These will then support a beam grid which will support the rest of the structure.